h4rvey-g/Notes-blog/docs/USMLE/Endocrine/Diabetes mellitus.md

 - <span style="background:rgba(240, 200, 0, 0.2)">Typically gradual</span>
 - The majority of patients are asymptomatic.
 - <span style="background:rgba(240, 200, 0, 0.2)">Some patients may present with a hyperglycemic crisis.</span>
-	- Elderly patients especially may present in a hyperosmolar hyperglycemic state.
+	- Elderly patients especially may present in a [[./Hyperglycemic crises|hyperosmolar hyperglycemic state]].
 	- Occasionally, patients with T2DM present with DKA , which mostly affects black and Hispanic individuals.
 - <span style="background:rgba(240, 200, 0, 0.2)">Symptoms of complications may be the first clinical sign of disease.</span>
 ## Common clinical features